CederGroupHub/alabos/_sources/index.rst.txt

 """"""""""""""""""""""""

 The task launcher submits a task when it is ready (all its previous tasks are completed).
-The task launcher also contains a :py:class:`LabManager <alab_management.lab_manager.LabManager>` instance, which is basically a wrapper over :py:class:`DeviceView <alab_management.device_view.device_view.DeviceView>` and :py:class:`SampleView <alab_management.sample_view.sample_view.SampleView>`.
+The task launcher also contains a :py:class:`LabView <alab_management.lab_manager.LabView>` instance, which is basically a wrapper over :py:class:`DeviceView <alab_management.device_view.device_view.DeviceView>` and :py:class:`SampleView <alab_management.sample_view.sample_view.SampleView>`.
 It is used to assign lab resources (devices and sample positions) to a task.